ENISSAY39/pet_adoption/README.md

 ### Purpose

 The goal of this project is to implement the **Laravel MVC architecture** through a real-world example:
-a small web application to manage animals for adoption.
+a small web application to manage animal catalog.

 The project demonstrates: